 Having a good spending plan is great but what about a good saving plan?
 If you are like me and save more than half your income, a budget might not be optimal and you might want to plan things differently to maximize your savings rate.
 I use reverse budgeting to plan my savings.

-Every paycheck, I automatically put aside a large chunk of my income into tax-efficient investment accounts and into my saving account, then spend whatever is left.
+Every paycheck, I automatically put aside a large chunk of my income into tax-efficient investment accounts and into my savings account, then spend whatever is left.
 I found that automating my investments was the easiest way to stay on course and constant with my savings goals.

 Reserving money for irregular expenses means you’re not allocating those same dollars to something else.
 But the nature of irregular expenditures means that you won’t spend it all every month.
 Continue to reserve it. – Dylan